finmavis/webpack-4-boilerplate/README.md

   - Delete `devServer` configuration

-- Optimize CSS
+- Optimize CSS and JS

   - Install `mini-css-extract-plugin terser-webpack-plugin optimize-css-assets-webpack-plugin` as Development Dependencies

+    If you're using **yarn**

+    ```
+    yarn add --dev mini-css-extract-plugin terser-webpack-plugin optimize-css-assets-webpack-plugin
+    ```

+    If you're using **npm**

+    ```
+    npm install --save-dev mini-css-extract-plugin terser-webpack-plugin optimize-css-assets-webpack-plugin
+    ```

+    **Notes** : These are the packages we will be using :

     - `mini-css-extract-plugin` <br>
       This plugin extracts CSS into separate files.
 It creates a CSS file per JS file which contains CSS.
 It supports On-Demand-Loading of CSS and SourceMaps.

     - `terser-webpack-plugin` <br>
-      This plugin will minify ours JavaScript
+      This plugin will minify ours JavaScript.

     - `optimize-css-assets-webpack-plugin` <br>
       This plugin will search for CSS assets during the Webpack build and will optimize \ minimize the CSS (by default it uses cssnano but a custom CSS processor can be specified).

-* Import all packages that we install on `config/webpack.prod.js`
+- Import all packages that we install in `config/webpack.prod.js`

   ```
   const MiniCssExtractPlugin = require('mini-css-extract-plugin');